k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crash when over-enchanting worn armor
 - Fix: add message for failed fountain monster detection
 - New branch: Goblin Town
+- Prevent falling down past Mine Town if the Goblin King has not been defeated yet